-For example, when a Presbyter changes parishes at 31 January, the parish which the Presbyter is leaving will be responsible for $7/12^{\text{ths}}$ of the Book and Resource Allowance (currently \$875), while the new parish which the Presbyter is stationed to will be responsible for $5/12^{\text{ths}}$ of the book allowance (currently \$630).
-Please refer back to Note 2 above regarding unspent Book and Resource money.
+For example, when a Presbyter changes parishes on 31 January, the parish which the Presbyter is leaving will be responsible for 7/12ths of the Book and Resource Allowance (currently \$875), while the new parish which the Presbyter is stationed to will be responsible for 5/12ths of the book allowance (currently \$630).
+Please refer to Note 2 above regarding unspent Book and Resource money.